-In the not so distant past I ran a site called ranterulze - these are the remnants.
+In the not so distant past I ran a website called ranterulze - full of politics and rant and a yearning for justice.
+That site is now in recess - but these are the remnants.

 It began like this, as I remembered a kinder, gentler time recalling how youth believed in itself - when we thought we mattered and